 The current investors have a ton of experience as growers and longtime involvement in the Oregon Cannabis industry.
 If you happen to have expertise in Cannabis farming, business management, advertising, sales, farm work, or construction... that would make you all the more valuable to our group.

-Garden Plan: The goal for this season is to create raised beds in long rows which I have found to be far more efficient than isolated pots when growing large numbers of plants.
-The Tier 1 rec license allows for 20,000 sq ft which I plan to fill by making long rows.
-If each plant is 8' wide, we can have 2500' of rows.
-The planting medium will be Peat/Coco/Pumice with organic amendments and Endomycorrhizae pre mixed.
-Each bed will be 4' wide by 16" deep and built on a mound of topsoil.
-Beneficial bacteria will be used extensively to prevent soil pathogenic organisms.
-Regular preventive foliar sprays of bacteria and neem will also be used to prevent problems with insects, Powdery Mildew and Botrytus.
+Garden Plan: For this season I've created raised beds in long rows which I have found to be far more efficient than isolated pots when growing large numbers of plants.
+The Tier 1 rec license allows for 20,000 sq ft which equals 2,850 linear feet of rows.
+The planting medium is 30 Peat, 30%Coco and 30% Pumice with organic amendments and Endomycorrhizae pre mixed.
+Each bed is 4' wide by 16" deep and the container is a heavy weight agricultural ground cloth.
+Beneficial bacteria are used extensively to prevent soil pathogenic organisms.
+Regular preventive foliar sprays of bacteria and neem are used to prevent problems with insects, Powdery Mildew and Botrytus.
 The land has never had harmful pesticides or chemicals used on it so the garden is prime for organic certification but we will not be going fully organic this first year simply due to the logistics of large scale feeding and watering.